EdenBlockVC/mina-research/Readme.md

 I don't know why 50 tokens were sent and I only have 49, but I don't really care at the moment.

+While writing this journal I also got in contact with some of the Mina devs on Discord and I received this answer to the question of why `49`:

+> mina has a 1 mina account creation fee.
+It is costly on the network if there are a lot of accounts to store, so there is a disincentive to spam a bunch of new wallets.

 It seems I can deploy a contract right away:

 ```sh